List of dodgeball variations: Courts & Revival

+Dandy shandy

+Dibeke

+Dibeke is a traditional South African game in which the attacking team attempts to kick a ball down the length of the field to score points, while the opponents can eliminate attackers by picking the ball up and throwing it at the attackers.

 Doctor dodgeball

 Doctor dodgeball (also known as dr. dodgeball, doctor dodge, doctor-doctor, hospital, or medic) involves a leader in each team, usually kept secret from each other, who tries to avoid getting hit.
 When players are hit, they fall to the ground and wait for their team's doctor to come and save them, which is usually done by the doctor touching the downed person.
 When the doctor saves the fallen player(s), they can get up and play again.
 The game ends when one team is entirely eliminated, which is very likely if a team loses their doctor.
 Another variation of the game ends as soon as the doctor is hit.
 Therefore, it is key for a team to pay attention in order to figure out who the enemy doctor is, and to protect their own.
 Some teams employ a "fake doctor" strategy to throw the opposing team off-guard as to who the doctor actually is, but in some games the doctor is known to both teams beforehand.

 One variant's rules are altered so that when the doctor is killed, a new player becomes the doctor.
 A similar variation is king's court, which also involves a leader.
 If the leader is hit, the game is over.
 Sometimes used in conjunction with pins.
-Another variant uses a "hospital" in which "injured" players who are on the ground are dragged by players of either side back to the hospital which is at the rear of each team's playing area.
-A patient brought back to the hospital is revitalized and allowed to continue playing, though if they are brought to the opposing team's hospital they are now playing for the other team.
+Another variant uses a "hospital" in which "injured" players who are on the ground are guided by players of either side back to the hospital which is at the rear of each team's playing area.
+A patient brought back to the hospital is "revived" and allowed to continue playing, though if they are brought to the opposing team's hospital, the player joins the opposing team.